Buenos Aires Western Railway: Locomotive and carriages

 A carriage pulled by 30 oxen brought the locomotive from the port to the station.
-The vehicle was of type 0-4-0 ST, reached a speed of close to 25 km/h and weighed 15,750 kg.
+The vehicle was a 0-4-0 saddle tank engine, capable of running 25 km/h and weighing 15.75 MT.
 It remained in use until August 1889, after which it was only used for shunting for ten years.
 It is currently on exhibit in the Provincial Transport Museum which forms part of the Enrique Udaondo Provincial Museographic Complex in Luján, together with one of the wooden carriages.

 The first of the company's mechanics was the Italian Alfonso Covassi, who had one year's experience in the position after having been employed by the company Strada Ferrata Leopoldina, from Tuscany, Italy.

 The second engine which worked together with La Porteña was called La Argentina.
 It was transferred to Paraguay in 1869 by Domingo Sarmiento, together with four other locomotives.
 The engines were given names such as Rauch, Libertad, Indio amigo and Voy a Chile, the latter named because of a decree in December 1868 which ordered the line to be extended up to the Andes.
 However, it never reached Chile.

-To begin with the train consisted of four carriages, each containing 30 passengers, and a central entrance on one side.
-The carriages had four axles, were wooden, originally quite luxurious and lit by oil lamps.
+The train initially consisted of four carriages each carrying 30 passengers, with a central entrance on one side.
+The carriages were wooden and had four axles, lit by oil lamps and very luxurious.
 There were 12 cargo wagons which could each carry up to 5 tons.